swayf/grako/README.rst

     * The bootstrap parser was refactored to use semantic delegates.
     * Proved that grammar models can be pickled, unpickled, and reused.
     * Added the *antlr* example with an ANTLR_ to **Grako** grammar translator.
-    * Changed the licensing to simplified BSD_-style.
+    * Changed the licensing to simplified BSD_.

 - **1.3.0**
     * *Important memory optimization!* Remove the memoization information that a *cut* makes obsolete (thanks to Kota Mizushima).